Click here for a key to the symbols used. An explanation of acronyms may be found at the bottom of the page.

 (Source: Gribblenation Blog (Tom Fearer), "Former California State Route 240", 4/5/2023)

 This route runs from I-5 near Glendale to I-10 near the east boundary of Los Angeles County.
 This LRN was used for the future freeway routings of Route 134 between present-day I-5 and I-210, and I-210 between Route 134 and Route 57, and Route 57 between I-210 and I-10.
-It duplicated the paths of LRN 161 and LRN 9.
+Portions of the route duplicated the paths of LRN 161 and LRN 9.
 The portion between the post-1998 Route 210/Route 57 junction and I-10 was originally also I-210.

 Between San Dimas and US 60/US 70/US 99, LRN 240 was to have been designated Route 71 (the signed Route 71 at this time ran to the east along LRN 19).